 (1) Subject to this section, the State of Western Australia adopts the Commonwealth Act as originally enacted and any amendments made to it before this Act receives the Royal Assent.

+Note:

-NOTE: The text of the Commonwealth Act as at the time of the enactment of this Act, is set out in a note at the end of this Act.
+The text of the Commonwealth Act as at the time of the enactment of this Act, is set out in a note at the end of this Act.

 (2) The adoption of the Commonwealth Act under this Act does not operate so as to give effect to any adopted provision before that provision commences as a law of the Commonwealth.